system-er/GodotVisualBasic/README.md

 # GodotVisualBasic
-VisualBasic through C# for Godot4.
+VisualBasic through C# for Godot4 (tested with Godot4.3 mono win64).
 i found several examples for F# through C# but not for VisualBasic (searched with google and in the forum)
 So i tried to get it to work, heres the first test.
 like F# you can use another language without GDExtension!